-- Grounds maintenance (including grass cutting and looking after planted areas) - Cleaning communal areas (including the removal of dumped rubbish) - The lighting of communal areas - Providing insurance for apartment blocks (homeowners only) - Providing water, electricity and gas to communal areas. - Ground rent (where applicable).
-Ground rent can be charged on leasehold properties as a condition of the lease for the land that your home is on.
+- Grounds maintenance (including grass cutting and looking after planted areas) - Cleaning communal areas (including the removal of dumped rubbish) - ► The lighting of communal areas - Providing insurance for apartment blocks (homeowners only) - Providing water, electricity and gas to communal areas.

 The more services you receive, the higher the charges.
 We will provide you with information about the services and the fees for the home that you are buying.